Prooftoys real number facts

 Definitions

-All of the facts about real numbers rely on these constant definitions.
+All of the facts about real numbers rely on these definitions.

 isAddIdentity x == R x & forall {y.
 R y => y + x = y}